omerio/website/content/en/docs/reference/kubectl/cheatsheet.md

-kubectl port-forward my-pod 5000:6000               # Listen on port 5000 on the local machine and forward to port 6000 on my-pod kubectl exec my-pod -- ls /                         # Run command in existing pod (1 container case) kubectl exec my-pod -c my-container -- ls /         # Run command in existing pod (multi-container case) kubectl top pod POD_NAME --containers               # Show metrics for a given pod and its containers
+kubectl port-forward my-pod 5000:6000               # Listen on port 5000 on the local machine and forward to port 6000 on my-pod kubectl exec my-pod -- ls /                         # Run command in existing pod (1 container case) kubectl exec my-pod -c my-container -- ls /         # Run command in existing pod (multi-container case) kubectl exec -it my-pod -- /bin/bash                # Run a bash shell in existing pod kubectl top pod POD_NAME --containers               # Show metrics for a given pod and its containers
 ```